 - Theories, Laws, and Best Practices

 Preparing for the Technical Interview and Things to Keep in Mind

 - Take the day off.
 DO NOT go to work that day.
 You will want to have a clear head and not be distracted by your current obligations or worried about having to get back to something at work that day.

 - Before writing a single line of code, completely design your algorithm on a whiteboard and walk it through with multiple input scenarios.
 Include all of the data structures that you will use and even write out the methods and functions to ensure that it will generate the desired results.
 If this takes 1/2 of your allotted time, so be it.
 Writing out the code once you sort out the algorithm is the easy part and you should be able to bang that out fairly quickly if you have properly designed everything.
 If you start writing code too soon, you may have gone down the wrong path and will have wasted time.
-This is just like an essay test; first thing is to write you thesis and identify your main arguments.
+This is just like an essay test; the first thing is to write the thesis and identify your main arguments.
 Then outline your arguments.
 Once you have your outline, writing it is easy.